-California Penal Code 653f PC makes it a crime to solicit someone else to commit certain California criminal offenses.1
+Penal Code 653f PC is the California statute that makes it a crime to solicit someone else to commit certain criminal offenses.
+To solicit means to communicate a request to the person to commit the crime, with the intent that the crime be committed.

 Not all California crimes are covered by this particular law.
-For example, solicitation of lewd conduct and solicitation of prostitution are covered under different California criminal laws (Penal Code 647(a) PC and Penal Code 647(b) PC).2
+For example, solicitation of lewd conduct and solicitation of prostitution are covered under different California criminal laws (Penal Code 647(a) PC and Penal Code 647(b) PC).
+1 2

 However, PC 653f is California’s broadest “solicitation of a crime” law.